This article describes the authentication, authorisation and security of Black Pear's Core Care Plans app.

 All data are encrypted at rest using disk-level encryption with approved cryptographic algorithms (AES-256) and only authenticated access is permitted.
 Data are encrypted in transit using TLS with approved cryptographic algorithms (AES-256).
 Data are backed up to a geographically separate location at least every 24 hours.

-eSP authentication, authorisation and security combines industry best practices with relevant NHS requirements including:
+Core Care Plans authentication, authorisation and security combines industry best practices with relevant NHS requirements including:

 - IG Requirements for GP Systems V4